 In accordance with the principles of equal employment opportunity, the State will promote employees based on experience, training, and ability to perform duties of a higher level; and encourage employees to participate in available career advancement activities with the department (e.g., training programs).
 Promotion procedures shall be designed with the intent to enhance upward mobility and fully utilize the skills of the existing workforce by encouraging employee development and advancement opportunities.
+The State further commits to improving its cultural leadership pipeline by creating and supporting programs and policies that foster leadership that reflects the diversity of the nation.

-The state offers a variety of in person and online training classes in the areas of cultural competence, diversity and unconscious bias.
+The state offers a variety of in-person and online training classes in the areas of cultural competence, diversity, and unconscious bias.
 For instance, new employees are required to take specific classes and training in preventing sexual harassment, civility, and diversity and cultural competency.
 New employees and Gubernatorial appointees are also required to take unconscious bias training.